 - Ratio Calculations Instructions

 Complete guidelines on how to calculate teacher-to-average daily attendance ratios for independent study, with examples.

 Provides a more detailed overview of independent study.

 Exemplary Independent Study

-For many students, independent study is the educational option that enables them to most fully realize their potential.
-This alternative instructional strategy offers the flexibility to meet individual student needs, interests, and styles of learning.
-Independent study, however, is not an alternative curriculum and independent study students are expected to meet the same educational objectives as all other students.
+For many pupils, independent study is the educational option that enables them to most fully realize their potential.
+This alternative instructional strategy offers the flexibility to meet individual pupil needs, interests, and styles of learning.
+Independent study is not an alternative curriculum and independent study pupils are expected to meet the same educational objectives as all other pupils.
 By law, independent study education is to be equal in quality and quantity to classroom instruction.

 - Elements of Exemplary Independent Study

-Outlines fundamental elements and indicators of the characteristics of exemplary independent study practice.
+Outlines fundamental elements and indicators of exemplary independent study practice.